Pyva-Group/python_chatroom_client/README.md

 If you have suggestions for improving this system, please email us!
 We'd love to hear your ideas.
 In the future, we're thinking of adding a casino and a stock market.

-## Commands
-There are certain commands you can type in the chatroom do request or change info on the server.
-1. `/active`: Retrieve a list of active users.
-2. `/w <username> <message>`: Whisper `<message>` to `<user>`.
-3. `/requestHash`: Retrieve the last hash in the blockchain (described in "Mining" above).
-4. `/requestLeaderboard`: Retrieve a list of users and their current money total.
-5. `/a /kick <user>`: If you are an admin, you can kick a `<user>` with this command.
-6. `/mine <string>`: You can mine a string this way, as specified in the above "Mining" section.
-Details can be found in the "Mining.py" file.

-There are also special messages the server sends you to keep you informed.
-First, messages from other users or the server are always sent in the `user> message` format.
-1. `Server> /balance n` changes your balance by `n`.
-This action has already been performed by the server and it's official once you receive this message.
-2. `user> /w <message>` means somebody sent you a private message.
-3. `Server> You have been kicked by <somebody>.` Means somebody kicked you from the server. `<somebody>` can be the server as well.

 ## Bugs
 There are no known bugs as of v4.0.